piCorePlayer/pCP-Kernels/README.md

  * cd ~/.local/bin
  * wget https://github.com/piCorePlayer/pCP-Kernels/raw/master/pcp_prepare_kernel_src
  * wget https://github.com/piCorePlayer/pCP-Kernels/raw/master/pcp_make_module_extension
+ * chmod 755 pcp*
 * Step 2: Prepare the kernel source...this will download the source if needed.
-Note: kernel source is over 130MB, you will likely need about 200MB of free space to perform these tasks.
+Note: kernel source is over 160MB, you will likely need about 300MB of free space to perform these tasks.
  * run: pcp_prepare_kernel_src -s <path to saved pCP kernel source - or where to save it>
 * Step 3: Compile your driver based on notes below, driver source code, and information from step 2.
 * Step 4: Build the extension that contains the driver.